Lewis-Barton/south-wales-fitness/README.md

 * Current offer available will be located at the top of the page with CTA.
 * What is available in each pricing structure.
-* Pricing structure located at the bottom with current offer alongside.
+* Pricing structure located at the bottom.

 The **Information Page** will hold the following information: